AdobeDocs/mobile-services.it-IT/help/android/messaging-main/push-messaging/c-set-up-rich-push-notif-android.md

 >[!IMPORTANT]
 >
->La classe che contiene l `onMessageReceived()` 'implementazione gestisce i dati ricevuti.
+>La classe che contiene l' `onMessageReceived()` implementazione gestisce i dati ricevuti.

 If the push message contains a Media URL, the URL will be available in the `RemoteMessage` parameter that is passed to the `onMessageReceived()` function.
 La chiave da utilizzare è `attachment-url`, come mostrato nel seguente esempio di codice: